Non-equilibrium state during proton-deuteron exchange at a liquid-liquid interface: Results and Discussion

-Our data suggest that HDO production across the liquid-liquid interface is not limited simply by diffusion, but instead is significantly influenced by the availability of hydroxide and hydronium ions acting as reaction intermediates for the proton-deuteron exchange, see SI for details.
+Our data suggest that HDO production across the liquid-liquid interface is not always limited simply by molecular diffusion, but instead can enter a reaction-limited regime at early reaction times and at low concentrations of hydroxide and hydronium ions acting as reaction intermediates for the proton-deuteron exchange, see SI for details.
 To confirm this hypothesis, we acquired data for a series of acidic and basic ion concentrations of heavy and light water, see Fig.~\ref{fig3}A. We show the average HDO concentration in the second half of the LS which clearly increases with increasing ion concentration.
-A combination of acid and base solutions (purple triangles) leads to neutralization at the liquid-liquid interface, which likely explains the slightly smaller HDO production rate in those cases compared to purely acidic or basic systems (blue and red triangles).
-Overall, however, our data clearly show that the rate of HDO production across the interface is determined by the ion concentration, but is largely independent of which ions are available.
+A combination of acid and base solutions (purple triangles) leads to neutralization at the liquid-liquid interface, which likely explains the slightly smaller HDO production rate in those cases compared to purely acidic or basic systems (blue and red symbols).
+Overall, however, our data clearly show that the rate of HDO production across the interface is determined by the ion concentration, and is at the same time largely independent of which ions (OH$^{-}$, OD$^{-}$, H$_3$O$^+$, D$_3$O$^+$) are provided at increased concentrations.

-Based on these observations, we devise a simple model to describe the experimental results.
+Based on these observations, we employ a simple kinetic model to describe the experimental results.
 We assume that HDO formation at the \ce{H2O}/\ce{D2O} interface is governed by two processes: molecular water diffusion across the interface, and HDO formation kinetics within the diffusively mixed volume.
 In Fig.~\ref{fig3}B--D, we conceptually illustrate three different scenarios for the evolution of the \ce{H2O}/\ce{D2O} interface based on this model.
-In Fig.~\ref{fig3}B, hypothetically, \ce{H2O} (light green) and \ce{D2O} (light blue) diffuse into each other without forming HDO.
+In Fig.~\ref{fig3}B, hypothetically, \ce{H2O} (light green) and \ce{D2O} (light blue) diffuse into each other without forming HDO (no reaction).
 This would result in a mixed interface region (cyan) diffusively growing over time.
-Conversely Fig.~\ref{fig3}D illustrates the other limiting case, where the local equilibrium concentration of HDO is reached instantaneously in the mixed region (red) for very fast HDO formation.
+Conversely Fig.~\ref{fig3}D illustrates the other limiting case, where the local equilibrium concentration of HDO is reached instantaneously in the mixed region (red) for very fast HDO formation (diffusion-limited).
 In an intermediate case, Fig.~\ref{fig3}C, the proton-deuteron exchange occurs on similar time scales as diffusion.
-In that case, the local equilibrium is not reached instantly, resulting in a steady-state non-equilibrium situation between H$_2$O, D$_2$O, and HDO.
+In that case, the local equilibrium is not reached instantly, resulting in a reaction-limited steady-state of the interface, constituting a non-equilibrium state of the proton-deuteron exchange reaction.